mermaid-js/mermaid/docs/n00b-syntaxReference.md

 ## Diagram syntax reference

-It turned out the existing documentation was easy enough to follow, even for a n00b like me..
+Having already [gotten started](n00b-gettingStarted.md), existing syntax documentation was easy enough to follow even for a n00b like me..

 The syntax for different diagrams can be found here: